-13.5.
-The obligation to freeze, without delay, funds and economic resources
+13.6.
+Obligation to freeze, without delay, funds and economic resources

-Once natural and legal persons who are required to implement the restrictive measures become aware that a person is listed, the funds and economic resources of that person must be frozen without delay.
-Natural and legal persons who are required to implement the restrictive measures must also inform the Ministry of Finance without delay of asset freeze measures taken, together with any relevant information relating thereto.
+Once natural and legal persons who are required to implement the restrictive measures become aware that a person is listed, the funds and economic resources belonging to, owned, held or controlled by81 that person must be frozen without delay.82 Natural and legal persons who are required to implement the restrictive measures must also inform the Ministry of Finance without delay of asset freeze measures taken, together with any relevant information relating thereto.
 The natural or legal person should provide the Ministry of Finance with any additional information that may help the Ministry of Finance to decide on the outcome of the blocked transaction.

 It is prohibited to make funds and/or economic sources available to the designated persons, directly or indirectly.
-The Minister responsible for Finance is competent to exceptionally issue authorisations
+The Minister responsible for Finance is competent to exceptionally issue authorisations derogating from the prohibitions and restrictive measures imposed if the underlying legal act establishing the prohibition allow such derogations and under the conditions provided for therein.83